GMA Pictures: 2015–2016: AlDub phenomenon

-2019–present: Second comeback
+2019–2024: Second comeback with GMA Public Affairs

 After a 2-year hiatus, in 2019, GMA revived its film outfit as GMA Pictures.
-They also inked a co-production deal with Mic Test Entertainment, starting with Family History.
+They also signed a co-production deal with Mic Test Entertainment, starting with Family History.
 It also co-produced the Cinemalaya 2019 entry Children of the River with Spears Films and Luna Studios.

 GMA Pictures also created a new division called Backyard Productions, with Kiko en Lala as its first release.

-On April 29, 2022, GMA Pictures inked a joint venture agreement with Viva Films.
+On April 29, 2022, GMA Pictures signed a joint venture agreement with Viva Films.